 With this being the last section of new material for the C# and .NET course, one of our main goals for this section is to foster growth in your ability to independently troubleshoot.
-This means that the further exploration will be exactly that: exploration.
+This means the further exploration will be exactly that: exploration.
 Once you begin active development in the industry, there will not always be step-by-step guides for exact implementation of concepts that fit neatly into your projects.
 It is critical that you have the opportunity to get experience in diving into documentation, modifying code snippets you find online to fit your needs, looking up error messages you receive, and solving problems with patience and trial-and-error.

 In this section, we will reaffirm a point from the student handbook: